-As the name suggests, Valpelline Soup originates from a small village in the Aosta Valley called Valpelline.
-It’s a very tasty dish, suitable for warming up during winter evenings, with stale bread, fontina cheese, and broth as its main ingredients.
-Like many recipes, everyone has their version, in the original one, rye bread was used, a little cinnamon was added to season the broth, and in some versions, a bit of lard was added between the layers of ingredients to make it even richer.
-Today, I’m presenting my version; I used whole grain croutons instead of stale bread, but of course, you can use the dry bread you have at home.
+As you can tell from the name, Valpellinese Soup originates from a small town in the Aosta Valley called Valpelline.
+It’s a very flavorful dish, perfect for warming up during winter evenings, with stale bread, fontina cheese, and broth as its main ingredients.
+As with many recipes, everyone has their version, in the original one rye bread was used, a little cinnamon was added to flavor the broth, and in some versions, some lard was added between the layers of ingredients to make it even richer.
+Today I present my version where I used wholemeal croutons instead of stale bread, but of course, you can use whatever dry bread you have at home.

-Make sure you don’t miss the FACEBOOK page, my INSTAGRAM account and the YOUTUBE CHANNEL.
+Please don’t miss the page FACEBOOK, my INSTAGRAM account and the YOUTUBE CHANNEL.

-Here are the links for other soup recipes:
+Here you can find links to other soup recipes:

 - Difficulty: Easy